-Seed keywords are primary keywords, also known as ‘head keywords’ or ‘main keywords’.
+Seed words are primary keywords, also known as ‘head keywords’ or ‘main keywords’.

 They typically consist of just one or two words.

-One characteristic of seed keywords is they have not been qualified by a modifier.
+One characteristic of seed words is that they have not been qualified by a modifier.

-In the screen shot below Google Auto Suggest has added various modifiers to the seed keyword ‘copywriting’:
+In the screen shot below Google Auto Suggest has added various modifiers to the seed word ‘copywriting’:

 You can also think of seed keywords as ‘focus topics’ – they are the main topics within a given niche.